Written by Ray Masaki

 I’ll give very rough estimates of how much money each type of brand would need in terms of start-up cost.
 Keep in mind that these are just my personal thoughts, so these numbers should definitely be taken with a grain of salt.

 Maybe you’re just trying to make a quick buck or you’re just doing this as a hobby, but you’re not serious about making your brand big.
 With $100-$300, you’re not planning on printing on the best quality t-shirts, and you probably do it in a very DIY fashion by printing the shirts yourself (check out the article why you should pay to have your products professionally printed).
 You also might be working with an on-demand DTG dropshipper like printful that will print and ship your products for you.
 You mostly just design shirts for yourself and for your friends and family.
-You don’t really have the money for any kind of advertisement or website, unless it’s a free or very cheap service.
+You don’t really have the money for any kind of advertisement, but word of mouth advertising is free.
+Indie:

 The range of start up cost is a little larger on this one.
 You have plans to make your company larger, but you don’t have all the money to make it possible.
 With $500, you can probably print a good amount of shirts for a launch, and you plan to print more shirts as you make profit and make a return.
 With $10,000 you probably can start your own in house printing with a silkscreen carousel that you could afford.
 You don’t have quite enough money to pay the rent to a brick and mortar store, but as long as business goes well, it isn’t impossible to do in the future.
 Between $500-$2500, is probably where most indie brand owners land.
 You’ll have enough to get a solid group of shirts for your launch.
 And you’ll have enough money to possibly buy designs from artists and enough money to get a good website.
 There are many of great free themes at Shopify that will make you look professional without spending a bunch of money.
 I have a longer article called the best e-commerce solution for your clothing line where I go into more detail about everything.

 $25,000 – $$$